Xbox 360 technical problems: General Hardware Failure ("Red Ring") errors

 The launch model of the Xbox 360 includes four lights in a ring around the power button, on the front face of the console.
 Green indicated normal operation, while red lights were used for error codes.
 Most famously, three red lights indicated a "general hardware failure".
 The error was coined the "Red Ring of Death" after Windows' Blue Screen of Death error.
-The error was sometimes preceded by freeze-ups, graphical problems in the middle of gameplay, such as checkerboard or pinstripe patterns on the screen, and sound errors; mostly consisting of extremely loud noises that couldn't be affected by the volume control, and the console only responding when the power button was pressed to turn it off.
+The error was sometimes preceded by freeze-ups, graphical problems in the middle of gameplay, such as checkerboard or pinstripe patterns on the screen, and sound errors; mostly consisting of extremely loud noises that could not be affected by the volume control, and the console only responding when the power button was pressed to turn it off.
 The problem was most prevalent in early models.

 This error code was usually caused by the failure of one or more hardware components, although it could indicate that the console is not receiving enough power from the power supply.
 This could be caused by a faulty or improperly connected power supply.
 The three flashing lights could also be caused by power surges.
 Unplugging and restarting the console fixed this issue in some cases.

 On the Xbox 360 S and E models, the power button utilizes a different design that does not incorporate the same style of lighting that past models used.
 A flashing red light means that the console is overheating, similar to the two-light error code on the original model Xbox 360; however, an on-screen message also appears, telling the user that the console will automatically power off to protect itself from overheating.
 A solid red light is similar to the one-light error if an "E XX" error message is displayed and a three-light error code if the error message is absent.